Five and Ten (1931 film)

-Synopsis
+Plot

 The wealthy John G. Rarick has made a huge success of a chain of five and ten cent stores and decides to move his family, including his daughter Jennifer, from Kansas City to New York.
 Jennifer is delighted to move amongst the social elite but faces snobbishness because of her background.
-She becomes very attracted to a man she encounters, an aspiring architect Berry Rhodes but he is already engaged to another woman who despites Jennifer.
+She becomes very attracted to a man she encounters, an aspiring architect Berry Rhodes but he is already engaged to another woman who despises Jennifer.